 How we accredit trainings

 BPC trainings are known for their quality and rigour.
-We accredit a wide range of psychoanalytic trainings and our training providers also offer taster courses, seminars, and university-accredited degrees.
+We accredit a wide range of psychoanalytic trainings and our training organisations also offer taster courses, seminars, and university-accredited degrees.

 Our training criteria documents are currently under review.
 The psychodynamic psychotherapy training criteria document is available at the bottom of this page, and others will be uploaded shortly.